Side A, Side B, Side X, Side Y: Concupiscence as sin

-Caring for formerly LGBT-identified Christians

 Mindful of the modern perception that singleness dooms one to loneliness and obscurity, those on Side Y often stress that Christians who do not struggle with same-sex attraction have a responsibility to become the new family promised by Christ to those who leave their LGBT family.
 Side Y Christians also often seek to dignify the calling of singleness.
-In his book 7 Myths About Singleness, Sam Allberry writes, "If marriage shows us the shape of the gospel, singleness shows us [the gospel's] sufficiency."Rosaria Butterfield emphasizes that Christians who do not struggle with same-sex attraction should not pressure individuals to get married and clarifies that "the solution for all sin is repentance."
+In his book 7 Myths About Singleness, Sam Allberry writes, If marriage shows us the shape of the gospel, singleness shows us [the gospel's] sufficiency.Rosaria Butterfield emphasizes that Christians who do not struggle with same-sex attraction should not pressure individuals to get married and clarifies that "the solution for all sin is repentance".
 In 2016, she spoke at Liberty University, saying that although God does not promise to take away temptation in this life, God "pledges to you His kind company and power in the midst of this struggle" and will carry "the heavier part of the cross".
 Butterfield describes each person who battles unchosen same-sex attraction in "God's way" as "a hero of the faith".
 At the same time, she also warns that the false expectation that same-sex desires always fade away completely can make people blame God and become bitter.

+Since 2014, many associated with such perspectives have criticized, in particular, Sam Allberry (and his organization Living Out), Jackie Hill Perry, Cru, The Gospel Coalition, Christianity Today, and the broad evangelical world (BigEva) for compromising with Side B by teaching that same-sex attraction is not a sin and affirming orientation language and its anthropological framework (example: same-sex attracted pastor, gay person, the "How biblically inclusive is your church?" audit, etc).